tolitius/bb8/README.md

 ## Account Details

-In order to look at the account in the ledger `stellar-mc` provides an `--account-details` option that takes an account address and returns all the details known to Stellar:
+In order to look at the account in the ledger `stellar-mc` provides an `--account-details` flag that takes an account address and returns all the details known to Stellar:

 ```sh
 $ ./stellar-mc --account-details $(cat foo.pub)